greenm01/ec4x/docs/ec4x_specs.md

 Prestige points are won through a combination of military victory, population growth, production, subversion, technological development, and various other factors.
 Performing poorly, mismanaging your colonies, acts of sabotage, and acts of subterfuge by other Houses will lower your prestige.

-To prevent an open-ended stalemate, it may be prudent to set a game ending year.
+To prevent an open-ended stalemate, consider setting a game ending year.
 The goal of EC4X is to provide enough asymmetry to prevent such a condition. **(work in progress..... need help play-testing and regression analysis)**

 A table of Prestige values is listed in Section 9.